Mclmadden/CB68/Week_8.md

 Add other molecular tracers to pre-written PV diagram script --> check in CARTA for slice number in cube.

 `plt.subplots` dislikes new data headers having time in 'UTC' rather than 'utc' --> add `hdu.header['TIMESYS'] = 'utc'` to loops where `plt.subplots` is called.

+Most likely use `cube.spectral_slab(lowerlim, upperlim)` to extract smaller data cubes before running through `extract_pv_slice`, which results in kernel shutdown timeout with so many files.